National Museums Scotland

 How do we preserve the stories and materials of our community?

 We make professional quality recordings of people's stories, either in one-to-one interviews or in group interviews and reminiscence sessions.
-These recordings are summarised, transcribed and indexed, so that they can be carefully stored and accessed in museums.
+These recordings are summarised and indexed, so that they can be carefully stored and accessed in national collections.
 In conjunction with professional museum curators, we have developed a copyright and confidentiality form, that ensures the anonymity of contributors if that is their wish.
 We also store written accounts of LGBT lives.
 In addition to saving our stories, we need to preserve the whole variety of materials that have significance for the LGBT community.
 We can only save what has survived, what has not been thrown out, so before you clear the attic of all your old LGBT material, contact us!

 Where are our archives?